 A lasting power of attorney (LPA) is a legal document registered with the Office of the Public Guardian.
 It puts a family member in charge of personal welfare.
 This helps you make the decision that’s best for your family, with the advice of social services.

 It means your loved one can enjoy the reassurance of having someone they trust to carry out their wishes.
 Even when they’re no longer capable of making the decision themselves.

-When your loved one’s mental capacity is worsening you want to get all the support they need in place.
-Without electing a lasting power of attorney, it may be more costly, difficult and time-consuming
+When your loved one’s mental capacity is worsening, you want to get all the support they need in place.
+Without electing a lasting power of attorney, it may be more costly, difficult and time-consuming.

-And, importantly, the very process of putting a lasting power of attorney in place makes the diagnosis more real.
+And, importantly, the very process of putting a lasting power of attorney in place makes the situation more real.
 It allows you to really start thinking further down the road at the big choices that lay ahead, such as care options.